thyringer/htmljs-dom/README.md

 Impressive, isn't it?
 And all this with less than 200 lines of boring library code and without any syntax extensions like JSX?!
 This is possible because *HTML.js DOM* does not try to abstract away the DOM API, but just adds a few convenience functions that simply summarize the recurring, same steps.
 Yes, it can be that simple!

 React nonetheless offers more functionality.
-However, *HTML.js DOM* clearly shows that React is absolutely over-engineered nonsense from Facebook/Meta, which requires a lot of learning time with new models like components to grasp instead of simply writing HTML in vanilla JavaScript.
+However, *HTML.js DOM* clearly shows that React is absolutely over-engineered nonsense from Facebook/Meta, which requires a lot of learning time with new models like components to grasp instead of simply writing vanilla JavaScript as if it were HTML.

 ## Server-side HTML generation